aws-cloudformation/rain/README.md

       TheS3URI: s3://rain-artifacts-755952356119-us-east-1/a84b588aa54068ed4b027b6e06e5e0bb283f83cf0d5a6720002d36af2225dfc3
 ```

 If instead of providing a path to a file, you supply an object with properties, you can exercise more control over how the object is uploaded to S3.
 The following example is a common pattern for uploading Lambda function code.
+The optional `Run` property is a local script that you want Rain to run before uploading the content at `Path`.

 ```yaml
 Resources: